Former Soldier, Guardsman, contractor now Army civilian COR at Powidz APS-2 worksite

 |0

-This work, Former Soldier, Guardsman, contractor now Army civilian COR at Powidz APS-2 worksite [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former Soldier, Guardsman, contractor now Army civilian COR at Powidz APS-2 worksite, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Former Soldier, Guardsman, contractor now Army civilian COR at Powidz APS-2 worksite